RED LIGHT THERAPY

 How Long Is A Red Light Facial Treatment?

-The actual red light facial treatment can last approx. 20-30 minutes, depending on what we are trying to achieve.
-My sessions last 35 - 45+ minutes because I also cleanse the face before the treatment.
-After the Red Light treatment, I put on a Red Light enhancing moisturizer.
+The complete red light facial treatment takes approximately 30 - 40 minutes, depending on what we are trying to achieve.
+I cleanse/exfoliate the face before the treatment.
+I use Red Light skin enhancers (specifically for the eye area and for the face/neck) applied before the treatment.
+You will be under the red light for 20 + minutes.
+After the Red Light treatment, I apply a Red Light enhancing moisturizer.

 What Does Red Light Therapy Do For Your face?